-Despite bragging about being a free, unlimited VPN, BroVPN’s free account is severely limited.
+Despite bragging about being an affordable VPN to maintain your anonymity, BroVPN’s $1 per month account is severely limited.
 Unless you pay a premium price, you’ll only have access to one slow-speed server.
 Even if you do upgrade, there are only eight servers in total.

 BroVPN isn’t secure, either.
 The website is very vague about its encryption protocols, and it monitors your browsing activity.

 If you’re looking for a VPN that’s extremely secure, I recommend a premium VPN with a money-back guarantee, like ExpressVPN.
 I